This page is an informational blog post about Architectural Photography.

 For exteriors, the Golden hour offers in many situations the best light, because of the warmest colors.
 Noon with the sun high up offers neutral light and strong contrasts and small shadows which has the advantage that the sun in not directly shining into the lens and the shadows of buildings are not to large; the strong contrasts are often the right fit for black and white shots.
 Strictly overcast with a cloud cover that has no texture is the worse in my opinion.
 Otherwise, clouds can be wonderful for a composition and conveying a mood.
 Sunny days with blue skies – well, not amazingly interesting but it works overall well and makes no headaches.

-The angles matter: wide or narrow angle, it makes a difference and the use of it depends on the object and purpose of the shot.
+Angles matter: wide or narrow angle, it makes a difference and the use of it depends on the object and purpose of the shot.
 The eye point matters because it either emphasizes something or can be used to do the opposite.
-As a photographer you want to find the strongest angle, or an interesting angle to support the message of the shot.
+As a photographer you want to find the strongest angle, or an interesting angle to support the message of the shot, bringing the story to life.
 For architectural shots a very narrow shot that focuses on just a detail area can lead to a strong photo.
 Here’s a big difference to the common definition of Real Estate photography, see also my article: Architectural Photography vs. Real Estate Photography — is there a difference?

 Reflections: like with lighting, reflections add something to an image composition.
 Whether it is a lake or pond in front of architecture or the building materials.
 I think, architects like glass, mirrors so much is because they know it adds the little bit extra.